manvirag/tech_learning_tinkering/hld/DB_schema.md

     - one table for particular type, for e.g. eventType. productType
     - one table for actual entity. event, product -> that contain actual data.
 - each table can have their own unique Id , and foreign key to others table uniqueId.
+- for attribute if we have multiple values -> see its possible to do in enum , else better to create another table.